sarahedg/newRepository/README.md

 cd $HOME
 nmap -v -A -iL ips.txt -oN output_nmap.txt

+when run, shell or docker did not like the $HOME: root@682ab4c7d9db:~# ./nmap.sh
+./nmap.sh: line 1: cd: $'/root\r': No such file or directory

+so, I need to put the full path into the below ~/<path>/file.names nmap -v -A -iL ips.txt -oN output_nmap.txt

 -iL means interactive list (then name of text file list in Kali_root dir) -oN means normal output (see nmap.org) then supply a name of the output file